Unavoidable Induced Subgraph of Infinite 2-connected Graphs: Vertex of Infinite Degree

 Let $H$ be the subgraph of $G$ induced by the vertices of $N_1\cup N_2$.
 Note that $H$ is infinite and bipartite.
-We will consider two cases, either $H$ has an infinite vertex or not.
-If $H$ has an infinite vertex, say $u$, then either $u\in N_1$ or $u\in N_2$.
+We will consider two cases, either $H$ has a vertex of infinite degree or not.
+If $H$ has a vertex of infinite degree, say $u$, then $u\in N_2$, otherwise this would imply that $j>i$ for some edge $x_iy_j$.